CRREL-David/FMI-SnowDepth-SWE/README.md

 #Code

 Contains two seperate R scripts that depend on the files found in the 'CSV Inputs' folder.
 Snow_Depth_Code.R should be run first to estimate the snow depth.
 Then SWE_Code.R should be run after.
 Predicted outputs from the first code should be used as an input for the SWE prediction for the DATA for all image objects.
 SAMPLE data does not need to be changed for the field values.
+May need to install Python to get 'keras3' and 'tensorflow' packages to function in R.

 #Shapefiles